laravel/sanctum/UPGRADE.md

 });
 ```

-Running this migration requires you to [install the `doctrine/dbal` package](https://laravel.com/docs/migrations#renaming-columns).
+Running this migration will require you to [install the `doctrine/dbal` package](https://laravel.com/docs/migrations#renaming-columns).